Greenhouse Guide: Understanding Relative Humidity November 14, 2016 – Posted in: Blog – Tags: Greenhouse, Relative Humidity

 In simplest terms, relative humidity (RH) refers to the amount of water vapor in the air relative to the amount the air should be able to hold at the given temperature.
 But why is it referred to as “relative?”

 Measuring humidity on a linear scale would quickly prove impossible.
 The air around us has a specific water-holding capacity, but it changes as the temperature of the air changes.
-Relative humidity expressed as a percentage helps us describe the amount of humidity at any given moment, inclusive of the temperature.
+Relative humidity expressed as a percentage s us describe the amount of humidity at any given moment, inclusive of the temperature.

 As a general rule, warmer air can hold much more water than cooler air.
 As warm air quickly cools, as it does in fall and spring evenings, for example, the air also quickly loses its ability to hold water.
 That’s why we see dew on lawns, roofs, cars and other surfaces.
 The temperature at which at which the air around us reaches saturation is called the “dew point.”